 Visually, the film is beautiful.
 And the issues it talks about are profound ones, deftly expressed.
-Adams is, as you might expect, nuanced and utterly convincing.
-Renner gets less to do, but gives his character real depth.
-Even Forest Whitaker, as Colonel Weber, is given a slightly sympathetic reading.
+Adams is, as you might expect, is nuanced and utterly convincing.
+Renner gets less to do (its a nice change for a man to play second fiddle to a strong femal lead), but gives his character real depth.
+Even Forest Whitaker, as Colonel Weber, is given a more sympathetic reading than one might anticipate.
 Incidental characters, such as those from the intelligence services. aren’t mere cyphers either; you may not agree with their actions, but they are not the bad guys here.
-In fact, there are no real bad guys – it’s that kind of a movie
+In fact, there are no real “bad” guys – it’s that kind of a movie

 The themes running through all of this are ones of communication and understanding, the problems of reading and understanding the intentions of others, and the unreliable nature of memory.